 By using this regenerative approach, the medical collateral ligament can repair itself and regain its function of holding the knee bones in place, thus relieving pressure on other components such as the particular cartilage and meniscus.

-When Is PRP and stem cell therapy used to treat MCL Tear?
+When Is PRP and regenerative cell therapy used to treat MCL Tear?

 - Steroid injections for an MCL tear because a number of patients are not comfortable with the long term side effects of the steroid injections.